fschuch/fschuch.com/content/slides/2021-x3d-showcase/index.en.md

 {{< speaker_note >}}
 - Here we see an animation of the case that we just coded, the periodic heat exchanger;
-- I have e few more examples to show
+- I have a few more examples to show to you
 {{< /speaker_note >}}

 ---